 - Enhanced bookmarks

-Some functionality is not yet available in the new Map Viewer.
-For the following mapping capabilities and workflows, it is recommended that you use Map Viewer Classic until they are supported in a future release of the new Map Viewer:
+Some functionality is not yet available in Map Viewer.
+For the following mapping capabilities and workflows, it is recommended that you use Map Viewer Classic until they are supported in a future release of Map Viewer:

 - Performing analysis